 M6C 3A2

 Whether you have an hour or an afternoon, spending time in your neighbourhood park – or exploring new parks – is a great way to get some fresh air, soak up some much-needed Vitamin D, and even engage with your community.
 Wouldn’t it be enriching to have this green space within walking distance from your home?
+Check out our fresh-to-market listing that we call: A Sensational Sun-Kissed Semi In Oakwood Village, offered for sale at $799,000!

-Check out our listing we just sold in the neighbourhood – An Opportunity To Transform A Vintage Bungalow Steps To The New Oakwood Station – located just a ten-minute stroll west!
+Here’s another listing we SOLD in the neighbourhood – An Opportunity To Transform A Vintage Bungalow Steps To The New Oakwood Station.
 Just two blocks south of Eglinton and the new Oakwood Station on the Eglinton Crosstown LRT!

 How many of these other 34 amazing Toronto parks located near properties we’ve promoted for sale or rent have you visited?